 7. Using fire to endanger, to harm another person or to destroy property; misusing or damaging fire safety equipment; initiating a false report; and/or failing to evacuate a building during an alarm.

-9. Bullying another person (see Bullying Policy).
+9. Violating the Bullying Policy (see Bullying Policy).

 10. Destroying, damaging, or stealing private, public, or University property, or possessing stolen property.

 11. Failing to comply with the directions of University personnel (e.g., Residence Life and Public Safety staff) who are acting in the performance of their duties.
 This includes failing to respond to a request for identification, or providing false identification.